 January is national glaucoma awareness month – an important time to raise awareness of one of the leading causes of blindness in the UK.
-The World Health Organization estimates that sixty million people worldwide have glaucoma, although almost half of them do not realise they have it.
+The World Health Organization estimates that sixty million people worldwide have glaucoma.

 Glaucoma is called “the sneak thief of sight” since there are no symptoms and once vision is lost, it is permanent.
 As much as forty per cent of vision can be lost without a person noticing, hence the importance of regular eye examinations to preserve vision.